- Municipal Services

 Traveling from Halifax – follow the Highway no. 103 to Barrington, take exit 29, follow Highway no. 3 to the Sherose Island sign.
 Turn left of Sherose Island.
 Drive less than 1 k and turn left (uphill) at the Recreation Complex sign.

-There will be a spagetti Supper, Saturday, July 21st, 6pm, at the Sandy Wicken memorial Arena, Donations welcomed.
+There will be a spagetti Supper, Saturday, July 24th, 6pm, at the Sandy Wicken memorial Arena, Donations welcomed.
+This service is dependent on current COVID prevention rules and practices.